lonelycode/tyk-io-site-content/v1.8/setup/docker.md

 ### The "Your Portal" link isn't working

-Tyk tries to guess teh right IP address for the portal and the Tyk gateway instance, however this is usully not what you want.
+Tyk tries to guess the right IP address for the portal and the Tyk gateway instance, however this is usully not what you want.
 The way to set this correctly is to add a `hostname` entry in the `tyk_analytics.conf` file.
 For the demo, if you have set up `tyk.docker` to point at your docker host then all should work.